ChatGPT Suicide Lawsuit

 Eventually, Joe lost his job and began using ChatGPT more intensely.
 After several attempts to stop using the product and multiple crises, Joe died by suicide.

 Attorney Matthew Bergman and his team have dedicated their careers to holding digital platforms accountable when their products cause real-world suffering.
 We’re ready to put that drive to work for you.
-Contact us online to discuss your ChatGPT lawsuit options with a free and confidential case evaluation.
+Contact us online to discuss your ChatGPT Suicide lawsuit options with a free and confidential case evaluation.

-ChatGPT Case Review
+ChatGPT Suicide Case Review